 Non-Resident Return: On Form 80-205, married individuals with separate incomes electing to file a combined return (both spouses having earned income) must combine their adjustments beginning with line 50, and continue throughout the schedule to determine Total Income from All Sources and Incomes Earned in Mississippi Only.
-Non-Resident or part-year residents not reporting total income to Mississippi are entitled to claim that portion of certain adjustments in the ratio that income from sources within Mississippi.
+Non-Resident or partyear residents not reporting total income to Mississippi are entitled to claim that portion of certain adjustments in the ratio that income from sources within Mississippi.

 (Line 49, Mississippi Only Income) bears to total income from all sources (line 49, Total Income From All Sources).
 The ratio determined cannot exceed 100%.
-Adjustments that must be prorated are (a) Payments to an IRA (line 50); (b) Payments to self-employed SEP, SIMPLE, and qualified plans (line 51); (c) Alimony Paid (line 53); (d) Moving Expenses (line 54); Self-Employed Health Insurance Deduction (line 58), Health Savings Account Deduction (line 59), Catastrophe Savings Account Deduction (line 60), Self-employment tax deduction (line 61).
-If the adjustment to income is not listed in lines 50 through 61, then the adjustment must be reported on Form 80-108, Schedule N. You must give a description of the adjustment and enter the figure as a negative amount.
+Adjustments that must be prorated are (a) Payments to an IRA (line 50); (b) Payments to self-employed SEP, SIMPLE, and qualified plans (line 51); (c) Alimony Paid (line 53); (d) Moving Expenses (line 54); (e) Self-Employed Health Insurance Deduction (line 58); (f) Health Savings Account Deduction (line 59); (g) Catastrophe Savings Account Deduction (line 60); (h) Self-employment tax Deduction (line 61); (i) First-time Home Buyers Savings Account Deduction; and (i) Agricultural Disaster Program Compensation Deduction.
+If the adjustment to income is not listed in lines 50 through 63, then the adjustment must be reported on Form 80-108, Schedule N. You must give a description of the adjustment and enter the figure as a negative amount.
 Our system will not read the statements.
 An adjustment in this section requires attachment of a schedule or other detailed explanation.
 See the following example.

-Example: John and Mary Johnson moved from Arkansas to MS in October of 2017.
+Example: John and Mary Johnson moved from Arkansas to Mississippi on military orders in October of 2018.
 Together they had \$2,000 of qualified unreimbursed moving expenses.
 In completing the return, John and Mary had total income of \$50,000 (line 49, left column) and total Mississippi income of \$20,000 (line 49, right column).
 On line 54, moving expense, the \$2,000 of qualified unreimbursed moving expenses is entered in the left column.
 On line 54, moving expense, \$800 (\$2,000 X (20,000/50,000)) is entered in the right column (Mississippi column).
-Line 49: Payments to an IRA